 Bryan DeBates oversees the development and implementation of the Space Foundation's global education programs that support science, technology, engineering, art and mathematics (STEAM) education.
-This includes establishing project goals and developing education programs, including the popular Discover the Universe field trips and the Junior Space Entrepreneurship Program.
+This includes establishing project goals and developing education programs, including the popular Discover the Universe field trips and the Junior Space Entrepreneur Program.
 He oversees the Space Foundation's Discovery Center space museum and science center in Colorado Springs, and its education labs, which include: Science On a Sphere®, Mars Robotics Laboratory, AGI Space Missions Simulation Laboratory and the Battelle Underwater Drone Laboratory.

 DeBates has been honored for his contributions to education through numerous awards, including being named the 2018 recipient of the Millicent M. Atkins School of Education Distinguished Alumnus Award by Northern State University, Aberdeen, South Dakota, and the 2014 recipient of the prestigious Frank J. Malina Astronautics Medal, presented by the International Astronautical Federation.
 Other recognitions include:

 - Aerospace Education Foundation's Christa McAuliffe Memorial Award National Finalist, 2006

 - Air Force Association's Alamo Chapter Christa McAuliffe Memorial Award Winner, 2006

 - Air Force Association's Alamo Chapter Teacher of the Year, 2005 and 2006